CarlosRobertoMedeiros/revision-stream-java/readme.md

 					Concat
 				- Unassociative Function **Cannot Use
 					Subtraction **(the result is diferent with or without parentesis) (1-1) - (1-2) - (1-3) the same that (1-1-1-2-1-3). use Stream.parallel().reduce

+				- Identity Value
+					Sum
+					Multiply
+					Concat
+					Math.min

+				- Combiner Functions
+					Sum
+					Map

+				- Reduce vs Collect
+					- Reduce is used for imutable objects
+					- Collect is used for mutable objects

+			- Collect
+				- toList